alinex/node-admin/doc/install/README.md

 # Installation

-At first said this is more of a work base than a ready to install programm.
+Attention, this isn't a fully blown application but more a work base for your needs.
-So you have to install the development version, configure and build your system and deploy it.
+So mostly you have to install the development version, configure and build your system and deploy it.

 ## Install Server